 What Are the Most Famous Lakes in the World?

-We researched lakes all over the world, thanks to Conde Nast, research and travel bloggers, we found ourselves wanting to globe trot to these remote and not so remote lake destinations.
+We researched lakes all over the world, thanks to Conde Nast, research, and travel bloggers, we found ourselves wanting to globe trot to these remote and not so remote lake destinations.
+The following are some of the most famous lakes in the world.

 - Lake Baikal in Russia